CMU-313/CMU-313.github.io/docs/projects/P2/2_firstsprint.md

 What user stories did your team choose to focus on?
 What feature(s) did you plan on implementing to fulfill them?<br/><br/>

 3. **Development Progress (~1-2 slides per person)** <br/>
 What have you changed so far?
 How did you test your changes?
 What have you learned about the codebase?
 How does this compare with your original milestone goals?
-If your team did not meet your goals, why? <br/>
+If your team did not meet your goals, why? <br/><br/>
 Each team member should describe the contributions they made.
 In this section, you must include a video demo of your current progress; if you were not able to make a working build, include screenshots that show your current progress and clearly explain what factors impeded your progress.<br/><br/>

 4. **Process Overview (~1-2 slides)** <br/>
 What process strategies (i.e. meeting frequency, code reviews) did your team use for the first sprint?
 Was it effective?
 Did you encounter any difficulties or have to make any changes?<br/><br/>

 5. **Looking Ahead (~2-4 slides)** <br/>
 What are some current risks and/or questions that your team has after completing the first sprint?
 Has your experience with the first sprint affected your planning of the second sprint?
 Do you need to rescope?
-Do you need to reevaluate your process?<br/>
+Do you need to reevaluate your process?<br/><br/>
 If you did not meet your development goals, you should outline what you plan to proactively change for this upcoming sprint.<br/>

-!!! note "Presentation Participation"
+!!! note "A Note on Participation"
     **Participation from all team members during the presentation is required.** If you are unable to attend in-person, send a Slack message to your recitation TAs with justifications **at least 24 hours before the start of your recitation**.
 You will then be permitted to present by submitting a recording of your segment of the presentation, which your teammate will play during the presentation.

 The presentation slides should be exported into a PDF and submitted to Gradescope by the Tuesday deadline.